roboticsdude60/clozd-coding-challenge/README.md

 ```

 # Database
+## Technologies
+* SQLite
-This coding challenge makes use of SQLite and stores it in a file locally.
+> The SQLite database is stored in a file locally.

 ## Seeding Database
 The repository comes with the database pre-seeded.
 If you need to reset the database to its original state, run the following: